ramank775/ramank775/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=ramank775.ramank775)

-I am a software engineer (Tech Lead fancy professional designation if that matters!!).
+I am sr. software engineer.
 I really enjoy working on designing and developing backend system and can work on the any end.

 - 🔭 I'm currently working on an open source personal chat messager [Vartalap](https://play.google.com/store/apps/details?id=com.one9x.vartalap).
 - 👯 I'm looking to collaborate on developement of open sources alternatives of daily used closed source systems.